jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 for `rubyonrails.org`.
 The alias, `rubyonrailsftw.com`, will still work because it points to whatever address `rubyonrails.org` points to.

-> 18: Technical Slide: Flip graph upside down and show in a tree-like manner.
+> 15: Technical Slide: Final graph showing hierarchy.
->     Show costs/latency numbers along edges.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "Therefore, you see that the DNS kingdoms are structured in a distributed, hierarchical manner.
 They are recursive in that the higher levels of the system will yield to the lower levels to eventually get an address for a domain name.
 This allows addresses to be stored in a saner, more efficient manner, albeit at the cost of more time to retrieve an address.

+> 16: Technical Slide: Add clocks to paths.

 This delay in time to obtain an address, also known as latency, is also why higher levels like the resolver will save a copy of the address for a while after they retrieve it.
 If the resolver receives another request for the address, then they can use their copy and avoid the extra latency to retrieve it from an authoritative kingdom."

 "Wow!
 It all makes sense now.
 If all the kingdoms stored all the addresses, then that would require a lot of storage.
 It would also complicate keeping addresses